link Physics Major at Mission

 Engineering

-Mechatronics and Engineering involves working with circuits, drafting 2D and 3D models, and programming.
+Mechatronics and Engineering involves working with circuits, 2D and 3D models, & programming.

 Engineering